PalesaMabula/Rock_Paper_Scissor_game/Readme.md

 # Rock Paper Scissors

 A browser-based Rock Paper Scissors game with a name-entry flow, two game modes (vs Computer or vs a Friend on the same device), a "Rock… Paper… Scissors… Shoot!" countdown animation, and score tracking.
-Built with plain HTML, CSS, and JavaScript — no frameworks, no build step.

 ## Features